Tsuda University

 Career Support Program

 A wide variety of programs are held for students.
-They include company briefing on campus (about 100 companies a year), and sessions provided by senior students who have received job offers.
+They include company briefings on campus and sessions provided by senior students who have received job offers.

 For international students, detailed information is provided about job opportunities and employment trends of international students, their working conditions, industry studies and self-analysis from their perspective.

-The Career Center offers individual consultation and various support to each student.
+Center for Off-campus Learning and Career Support offers individual consultation and various support to each student.
 The center also provides job listings for international students and information about job fair for such students.

 Internship